 Andrew shares some of the commissioned pieces from U.S. composers on “American Vernacular: new music for solo piano,” the latest recording from Midwest pianist Nicholas Phillips.
-(And an additional teaser, too, from Chicago composer Bernard Rands, who celebrated his 80th birthday yesterday.)
+(And an additional teaser, too, from Chicago composer Bernard Rands, who celebrated his 80th birthday in March)

 In an encore presentation from 2011, Andrew reads a favorite short story by James Alan McPherson, “A Matter of Vocabulary” from his 1969 collection Hue and Cry.
 A longtime faculty member at the Iowa Writers’ Workshop at The University of Iowa, McPherson, born in Savannah, Georgia, in 1943, was in the first class of MacArthur Fellows more…

 Wednesday, July 30, 2014 by Matt DeStefano

 Critic’s Choice is a weekly feature in which WFMT’s Critic-at-Large Andrew Patner shares his observations on arts and culture, from performances at Orchestra Hall to happenings in overlooked Chicago neighborhoods to festivals around the world.

 Monday, July 28, 2014 by Matt DeStefano